 How do you know if you should use magnesium supplements?
-According to the National Institute of Health, assessing magnesium levels is difficult because most magnesium is inside cells or in the bones and not within the blood.
+According to the National Institutes of Health (NIH), assessing magnesium levels is difficult because most magnesium is inside cells or in the bones and not within the blood.
 This can make blood test results misleading when it comes to determining a magnesium deficiency.
 (2)

 The most common method for assessing magnesium status is by measuring serum magnesium concentrations in the blood or by measuring concentrations in saliva and urine, but no single method is considered totally comprehensive and accurate.
-Because magnesium supplements have such few risks for side effects and toxicity, many healthcare professionals are now recommending that adults take supplements regularly to prevent deficiency.
+Because magnesium supplements have such few risks for side effects and toxicity, many health care professionals now recommend that adults take supplements regularly to prevent deficiency.

 Recommended Daily Allowance of Magnesium

-These are the current RDAs for magnesium depending on your age and gender according to the NIH: (3)
+These are the current RDAs for magnesium depending on your age and gender — intakes vary on different individual factors — according to the NIH: